 The house is a wood-frame vernacular structure with wide porches and a stunning view of the New River.
-It was loving restored by the Fort Lauderdale Historical Society and the Fort Lauderdale Board of Realtors and opened to the public as a historic house museum in 1984.
+It was lovingly restored by the Fort Lauderdale Historical Society and the Fort Lauderdale Board of Realtors and opened to the public as a historic house museum in 1984.
 The Stranahan House has stood at the center of Fort Lauderdale’s growth since it was built and has played a significant role in the economic and social life of this community.

-A guided tour of Fort Lauderdale’s HISTORIC STRANAHAN HOUSE MUSEUM is like a journey through time.
+A guided tour of Fort Lauderdale’s Historic Stranahan House Museum is like a journey through time.
 It is a link to a time when Seminole Indians made friends with a young Ohioan who settled in the frontier town now known as Fort Lauderdale.

 The mission of the Historic Stranahan House Museum is to tell the story of the birth of our community through the lives of two extraordinary people and the homestead they created and to serve as an enduring legacy for historic preservation.